Age Class: An interval into which the age range of trees or forest stands is divided for classification or use (e.g., 0–10 years, 10–20 years).

 Assessment: A compilation of information about the trends and conditions related to natural and socio-economic resources and factors.
 For the initial round of SFRMPs, the focus is primarily on trends and conditions of forest resources.
 Standard core assessment information sources and products have been defined.

 Basal Area: The cross-sectional area of a tree measured at 4.5 feet above the ground.
-Basal area is often used to measure and describe tree density of trees using an estimate of the sum of the basal area of all trees within a geographic area (e.g., basal area per acre).
+Basal area is often used to measure and describe density of trees using an estimate of the sum of the basal area of all trees within a geographic area (e.g., basal area per acre).

 Cover Type: The tree species having the greatest presence in a forest stand (in terms of volume for older stands or number of trees for younger stands).

-Desired Future Forest Composition (DFFCs): The ultimate desired condition of forest lands in the subsection.
+Desired Future Forest Composition (DFFC): The ultimate desired condition of forest lands in the subsection.
 DFFC goals could include the amount of various forest types within the subsection, age-class distribution of forest types, the geographic distribution of forest types and age classes across the subsection, and the related level of management for even-aged forest, extended rotation forest, etc. Within landscapes that are predominantly forested, the DFFC considers and reflects all forest lands in the subsection (DNR and non-DNR).
 However,the DFFC should also identify the role of DNR lands in achieving the broader subsection goals.
 In subsections where forest land is highly fragmented and DNR forest lands are major islands within developed/agricultural areas, the DFFC focuses primarily on DNR lands.
 DNR subsection teams establish seven-year forest management objectives for moving toward the DFFC goals.
-Subsection teams may also establish other interim (i.e., 25-, 50-year) forest composition benchmarks to help track progress toward the DFFC.
+Subsection teams may also establish other interim (e.g., 25-, 50-year) forest composition benchmarks to help track progress toward the DFFC.

 Dominant Trees: Trees in the upper layer of the forest canopy; larger than the average trees in the stand.